On higher scissors congruence: Proof of the main theorem

 \begin{lem} Each of the maps in \eqref{main_diagram} can be made into a $G$-equivariant equivalence. \end{lem}

 \begin{proof} For almost all of the maps, the map as we defined it is equivariant, and the check of equivariance is straightforward.

 The last map, however, is not usually equivariant.
-Instead, the space of introspective maps from \autoref{introspective_hocolim} has an action of $G$ by conjugation.
-In other words, a conjugate of an introspective map is again introspective.
+Instead, the space of apartment-like maps from \autoref{apartment-like_hocolim} has an action of $G$ by conjugation.
+In other words, a conjugate of an apartment-like map is again apartment-like.

-It follows there is an equivariant map from $EG$ into the space of introspective maps.
+It follows there is an equivariant map from $EG$ into the space of apartment-like maps.
 The adjoint of this is a $G$-equivariant map

 On quotients, this induces an equivariant map

 which is an equivalence because it is an equivalence for any point of $EG$, and $EG$ is contractible. \end{proof}

 In summary, \eqref{main_diagram} is a zig-zag of equivalences of Borel $G$-spectra.
 This finishes the proof of \autoref{intro_main} in the Euclidean and hyperbolic cases.